NarrativeTrack: Evaluating Entity-Centric Reasoning for Narrative Understanding: Evaluating VideoLLMs Beyond the Frame

 \subsection{Automated Entity-Centric Pipeline}

 Building a benchmark for evaluating narrative understanding requires rich, temporally aligned representations that capture how entities evolve over time.
 Existing datasets lack such structured, entity-centric annotations, as manually labeling long, unconstrained videos is costly and often inconsistent (Table~\ref{tab:videoqa_benchmarks}).
 To overcome this limitation, we introduce a novel, fully automated pipeline that extracts structured entity representations \(\tau_{e_i}\) directly from raw videos without human supervision.
-The pipeline compromises three stages: \textit{entity detection}, \textit{entity tracking}, and \textit{contextual recognition} (Fig~\ref{fig:concept_figure}).
+The pipeline comprises three stages: \textit{entity detection}, \textit{entity tracking}, and \textit{contextual recognition} (Fig~\ref{fig:concept_figure}).

-\paragraph{Entity Detection.} We detect all visible entities per frame using off-the-shelf multi-object detection models.
+\paragraph{\textbf{Entity Detection.}} We detect all visible entities in each frame using off-the-shelf multi-object detection models.
 Accurate detection is critical: missing or imprecise detections can fragment trajectories or merge distinct entities, cascading errors into tracking and contextual recognition.
-To improve reliability, we introduce an entity-centric ensemble detection mechanism that fuses predictions from Detectron2~\citep{wu2019detectron2} and Owlv2~\citep{owlv2} using spatial consensus rather than naive union.
-For each frame, we compute pairwise intersection-of-union (IoU) between boxes from the two detectors, $\mathcal{B}^{(1)}$ and $\mathcal{B}^{(2)}$, and treat two boxes as referring to the same entity when IoU $\ge$ 0.5, a widely used threshold in detection matching and tracking that balances over-merging with duplicate retention.
-In such cases, we keep only the higher-confidence box:
+To improve reliability, we introduce an entity-centric ensemble detection strategy that combines predictions from Detectron2~\citep{wu2019detectron2} and Owlv2~\citep{owlv2} through spatial consensus rather than naive union.
+Let $\mathcal{B}^{(1)}$ and $\mathcal{B}^{(2)}$ denote the sets of bounding boxes predicted by the two detectors for a given frame.
+We compute pairwise IoU between boxes across detectors and consider two boxes to correspond to the same entity if IoU $\ge 0.5$, a standard threshold in detection matching and tracking that balances over-merging with duplicate retention.
+When two boxes meet this criterion, we keep only the higher-confidence score:

+This process preserves one representative box per entity while retaining unique detections from both models, yielding comprehensive yet non-redundant coverage of visible entities in each frame.
+The resulting per-frame detections are subsequently linked across time to form bounding box trajectories.
+Each trajectory is inherently spatio-temporal: it encodes the spatial localization of an entity within individual frames as well as its temporal evolution across frames, enabling consistent entity-level tracking throughout the video.